fumes/fumes.jekyll/_posts/2019-05-15-herb-foley-at-warwick-henderson.md

 - nature
 license: CC_BY_NC_ND
 thumb: herb-foley-at-warwick-henderson.jpg
-excerpt:
+excerpt: Warwick Henderson Gallery specialises in contemporary and 20th century New Zealand Art.
+They represent many prominent New Zealand artists and have staged over 300 exhibitions.
+The exhibition reviewed here includes the extensive portfolio of works of  Herb Foley, Among Trees.
 ---

 Warwick Henderson Gallery specialises in contemporary and 20th century New Zealand Art.
 They offer a range of fine art services, from pre-purchase advice, to art consultation, art valuation, secondary sales and artwork installation.

 Warwick Henderson represents many prominent New Zealand artists and have staged over 300 exhibitions.
-The exhibition reviewed here includes the last years extensive portfolio of works of **Herb Foley** titled _“Among Trees”._
+The show reviewed here includes the extensive portfolio of works of **Herb Foley** titled _“Among Trees”._

 {% responsive_image path: uploads/2019/05/herb-foley-at-warwick-henderson-01.jpg %}